ivermectin (Topical application route)Pronunciation

 Precautions While Using ivermectin

-- To prevent spread of lice: Dry-clean or wash your clothes, bedding, and personal items (including washcloths, towels, hats, scarves, combs, brushes, hairpieces, and wigs) in hot, soapy water.
+- To prevent the spread of lice: Dry-clean or wash your clothes, bedding, and personal items (including washcloths, towels, hats, scarves, combs, brushes, hairpieces, and wigs) in hot, soapy water.
+Tumble dry in a hot dryer for 20 minutes.

 - Do not use ivermectin for a hair or scalp problem that has not been checked by your doctor.